-Welcome to Volume 11, Issue #11 (27 December 2012) of Pharma Marketing News.
+Welcome to Volume 11, Issue #3 (19 MARCH 2012) of Pharma Marketing News.

 Lots of patients -- even patients taking life-saving medication -- are not as "adherent" as they should be, which means that the treatment does not work as advertised and drug companies lose money.
 There have been many attempts by the drug industry to improve medication adherence, but it has been a tough challenge.
 The industry, however, has not given up.
 The new battleground for combating non-adherence is the mobile smartphone and the smartphone app is the weapon of choice.
 Are the benefits worth the risk?

 The Role of Social Media in Managaing Chronic Diseases Focus on Diabetes and ObesityIn an "Open letter to NPR about Diabetes Social Media piece,"...

 Coupons for drug co-payments are illegal and drive up long-term health-care costs for all, a consumer group and four trade-union health-insurance plans said in announcing lawsuits against eight pharmaceutical companies.
 The lawsuits claim that although coupons reduce the consumer's out-of-pocket cost, the health insurer still pays the previously negotiated price to the drug company.
 With no savings from generics, health plans will need to charge patients more to keep up with rising costs, the lawsuits say.